ExtremeAddons/extreme_pbr_docs/docs/material_editor.rst

 |

-Is BLEND blends every pixel between material and transparency, Is HASHED perfoms the blend in a noisy fashion (faster), Is CLIP sets as transparent only pixels under a threshold value (useful for texture controlled transparency).
+Is BLEND blends every pixel between material and transparency, Is HASHED performs the blend in a noisy fashion (faster), Is CLIP sets as transparent only pixels under a threshold value (useful for texture controlled transparency).

 Settings only for Eevee Render: